simple-icons/svglint/src/rules/CONTRIBUTING.md

 ### Rule results

-Rules can result in either success, a warning or an error.
+Rules can result in either success, warnings or errors.
 Success is represented by the value `true`, and does not have an accompanying message.
 A warning is represented by a `LintWarning` object from `src/rule-results.js`.
 An error is represented by an `LintError` object from `src/rule-results.js`.